FREQUENTLY ASKED QUESTIONS

 Q6.4.
 How was the list of Delos safe seats put together?

 The list of Delos safe seats is based on the Delos Guide to Arbitration Places (GAP).
 In the GAP, jurisdictions were assessed on the basis of ten criteria and sub-criteria (available here).
 Only those jurisdictions that received green traffic lights across all criteria were included in the Delos list, after taking into account their track record and history as seats of arbitration.
 The traffic lights were assessed by the GAP working group, which is independent of Delos.
 A table consolidating the traffic lights across all GAP jurisdictions is available here.

 Please note that there may be jurisdictions that would qualify as a safe seat for which no chapter is presently available in the GAP and which are therefore not yet included as part of the list of Delos safe seats.
 The list of Delos safe seats is reviewed and updated on an annual basis, taking into account new GAP chapters.

 Q6.5.
 What happens if I choose a seat of arbitration that is not in the Delos list of safe seats?

 Q6.6.
 What happens if my contract does not indicate a seat of arbitration?

 According to Article 8 of the Delos Rules of Arbitration, "If the parties have not agreed a seat of arbitration, DELOS shall determine the same having regard to all of the circumstances of the case."

 Q7.1.
 Who administers Delos cases?

 Q7.2.
 If Delos team members are volunteers with day jobs, how do you ensure the independence and impartiality of Delos in the administration of cases?

-The President of Delos and certain members of the Delos Arbitration Consultative Committee are fully independent.
+The President of Delos and certain members of the Delos Arbitration Consultative Committee are fully independent, and Delos has full-time paid staff as well.

 Q7.3.
 As Delos is Paris-based, does Delos administer cases outside of Paris?